 Best Projects That Use a Horizontal Band Saw

-As horizontal band saws work mainly with large cuts, here are some projects that rely on both vertical and horizontal band saws that you can try out at home.
+As horizontal band saws work mainly with significant cuts, some projects rely on vertical and horizontal band saws that you can try at home.

 - Bedside table